Mastercard/bundle-client-reference-app/README.md

 `java -jar target/bundle_client-1.0.0.jar` <Argument>

 Argument: An argument which defines the feature user wants to run through the command line.
-If you don’t specify this argument, it will run all the features (create User, Read User, Update User (product, account)) one after the other.
+If you don’t specify this argument, it will run all the features (create User, Read User, Update User (product / account)) one after the other.

     * createUser - Enroll User for all the products
     * readUser   - Get User enrolled for the products
     * addProduct - add product to the enrolled user.
     * addAccount - add account to the enrolled user.
-    * removeAccount - remove Account for a given user.
+    * removeAccount - remove Account for a user.
-    * replaceAccount - replaceAccount for a given user
+    * replaceAccount - replaceAccount for a user
-    * replaceUser - update the user details.
+    * replaceUser - update profile for a user.

 ## Use Cases <a name="use-cases"></a>

 > Case 1: [CREATE USER FOR BUNDLE PROFILE](https://developer.mastercard.com/documentation/bundle-enablement#post-user-enrollment)

-  - This endpoint provides the capability to enroll user into Product(s) based on the product name passed in the request .
+  - This endpoint provides the capability to enroll user into Product (s) based on the product name passed in the request
   - Refer to model classes for field level information.

     | URL | Method | Request | Response |